 There are simply too many animals and not enough loving homes!
 Spaying and neutering is healthier for your pets, your family and community.
-We work with outstanding groups like the Burns Lake Veterinary Clinic, the Canadian Animal Assistance Team and Vet-to-Pet Mobile to help lower-income families have their pets spayed and neutered.
+We work with outstanding groups like the Burns Lake Veterinary Clinic, Bulkley River Veterinary Services, and Vet-to-Pet Mobile to help lower-income families have their pets spayed and neutered.

-We are partners in SpayAidBC which is run by Paws for Hope Animal Foundation.
-SpayAidBC is available across BC but we provide specific funding for spaying and neutering of pets from the Burns Lake area, including the Southside, Topley, Granisle and Endako.
-Low income families apply for assistance online and if eligible pay only $50 for the spay or neuter.
+We operate a program called SpayAid.
+We provide funding for spaying and neutering of pets from the Burns Lake area, including the Southside, Topley, Granisle and Endako.
+Low income families apply for assistance and if eligible pay only $50 for the spay or neuter.